hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 received.
 An adapter should therefore receive messages over its target transport and save them as files to the inbox.

-The agtalk transport is slow (a request~response round trip might take a handful of seconds).
+The agtalk transport is slow; a request~response round trip might take a handful of seconds.
 It doesn't scale beyond a few messages at a time.
 It lacks fancy bells and whistles.
 It is thus inadequate for scale or performance testing.
 But it is very simple to implement and to adapt, and it reflects a reality of agents that is core to the whole ecosystem--